goviet2002/F1/README.md

 - **Machine Learning model results** estimate the probability of winning from pole position at around 13.9%, providing insight into the impact of starting grid position.

   ![ML Model](https://github.com/goviet2002/F1/blob/main/images/ML_predict_winner_from_pole.jpg)

+## Future Work
+Planned enhancements include developing a web interface to visually display F1 analytics and results, as well as integrating a chatbot that allows users to query the data and retrieve information interactively.
+This will make data exploration more accessible and user-friendly.

+## Disclaimer
 Due to Formula 1’s Terms & Conditions, this repository contains **code only**—no scraped data is included.